 8. Visitors have to search for your contact information

 A contact page is a must but don’t make your visitor search for it.
 Put your phone number where it is clearly visible and make it click to call for mobile visitors.
 I don’t expose email addresses on websites due to harvesters, but web forms can help people contact you via email without the risk.

 Tip: Use simple forms that are clearly targeted at what the person may want.
 Title the forms appropriately so people know what to use them for.
 Want more information?
 Need an estimate?
 These forms help people take action and make your call to action clear.

 According to Google research, mobile has become the dominant platform for searches, as 48% of buyers use smartphones to start searching.
 So if you think mobile friendly websites aren’t important, think again.

 Ever land on a website that hasn’t been optimized for mobile devices?
 Do you try to stretch the screen so you can click on the navigation and find what you are looking for or do you leave and find a website that is easier to use?
 Giving visitors a mobile friendly experience can be the difference between a new customer and one that never knows how your business can help them.

 Tip: Make sure your WordPress website is using a mobile responsive theme.
 Most newer WordPress themes have included responsive technology.
 If you have a WordPress website and it is not mobile responsive, time to switch your theme to one that is.

-Your website is no longer just a brochure that you send people to when they ask for more information but the central hub of your web presence.
-Review your website for these mistakes and correct them to ensure your website works hard for your business.
+Your website is the central focal point of your online marketing, not just a brochure that you send people to when they ask for more information.
+Review your website for these mistakes that prevent visitors from connecting with your brand and correct them to ensure your website works hard for your business.